 Plus, all the money that doesn't go into expensive cork either goes into the blank or stays in your pocket, and neither of those things is bad.

 The grip cap is either a plastic or a composite, and comes with a slot so that it can be tightened with a coin, a hole for ventilation and a rubber "O" ring to keep it from loosening when you are on the stream.

-Instead of the rubber tip plug found on the Kiyose 30 and 33, the 43MF comes with one of the external caps that now seem to be called "universal" tenkara rod caps.
-It does provide a very secure closure and does allow you to keep your line attached when you are using the cap.
+Instead of the tip plug found on most tenkara rods, the 43M comes with an external tenkara rod cap that is quite similar to the Fuji KTC-16.
+It provides a very secure closure and allow you to keep your line attached when you are using the cap.

 The rod comes with a nylon rod sock which, while not at all fancy, is more than adequate to protect the finish from scrapes and scratches.
 As with all the other Japanese rods, it comes packaged in a plastic display case and neither has nor needs a hard travel case.

 The Daiwa Kiyose 43M weighs 3.2 ounces with the tip cap and 2.9

 ounces without it.
 The collapsed length is 21

 1/2".
 To the nearest inch, the extended lengths are 12'7" and 14'1".

 There are 9 sections.
 The penny measurements are 28 at the 12.5' length at 31 at 14'.

 All in all, this is a wonderful rod for someone who wants a beefy 7:3 rod for big fish or big flies (or both) and is still remarkably light in hand.